gtamilse/ansible-lab/Automating_Network_Operatingv1.1.md

 cisco@ansible-controller:~$

-Streach Exercise: Use Ansible ad-hoc command or create a simple playbook to check if the iBGP configuration has been added and the iBGP session between R1 and R2 is established.
+Optional Exercise: Use Ansible ad-hoc command or create a simple playbook to check if the iBGP configuration has been added and the iBGP session between R1 and R2 is established.

 ## Bulk config generation

-- Network end users have been using different mechanism such as per device template, excel sheet for developing and managing configuration.
-- Depending upon the methodology, for any changes in baseline or adding new features across network, new build outs it may take months.
-- Leveraging Ansible Roles and templates, You can build configuration within days for different device types and operating system.
+- By Leveraging Ansible Roles and templates, Users can build bulk (many) configuration for deployment @ scale.

 ### Objective

-- Building configuration for 2 different cisco network operating systems - IOS and XR.
+- Build configuration for 2 different cisco network operating systems - IOS and XR.

 ### Approach

-- Initialize the roles directory and create the file structure
+- Initialize the roles directory and file structure by using ansible-galaxy cli
-- Build the playbook, template and variables
+- Build the playbook, template and variables for bulk config generation
-- Create bulk Configuration

-### Lab exercise
+### Lab Exercise

-Step 1: Create a new role for config generation leverging utiliy ansible-galaxy
+Step 1: Create a new role for config generation leveraging utility "ansible-galaxy"

+- Note: Ansible-Galaxy is open source that allows building Roles file structure

 ```
 cisco@ansible-controller:~$ ansible-galaxy init config-gen
 - config-gen was created successfully
 ```
 Step 2: Review the tree structure that has been created by galaxy.
-For this lab, we will be using templates/vars and task folder.
+For this lab, we will be using templates/vars and task folder for buld config generation.
 ```
 cisco@ansible-controller:~$ tree config-gen/
 config-gen/